Agroalva/landing-page/apps/app/INCOMPLETE_UI_FEATURES.md

 # Incomplete UI Features

-This document lists all UI elements and features that are not fully implemented yet in the AgroAlva mobile app.
+This document lists all UI elements and features that are not fully implemented yet in the Agroalva mobile app.

 ## 🏠 Home Feed (`app/(tabs)/index.tsx`)